arnog/mathlive/examples/ionic/README.md

 <script src="../../dist/mathlive.js"></script>
 ```

-## Interact with a math field
+## Interact with a mathfield

-Create a math field from an element on page.
+Create a mathfield from an element on page.
 Here we used a `<div>` element
 with an ID of `mf`.
 If the element has any textual content, it will be used
-as the initial content of the math field.
+as the initial content of the mathfield.

-Now is also a good time to customize the math field.
+Now is also a good time to customize the mathfield.
 Here, we'll provide a
-handler to be notified when the content of the math field has changed, for
+handler to be notified when the content of the mathfield has changed, for
 example when the user types something in the field.

 ```javascript